harkhanid-fall2020/infrastructure/README.md

 ```yml
 git clone git@github.com:harkhanid/infrastructure.git
 ```
+2. export your aws profile in which you want to create VPC.
-2. open 01 folder in your terminal
+3. open 01 folder in your terminal

-3. run the following commands
+4. run the following commands
 ```yml
 packer init
 packer plan